dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ## URL generation reference

 This section contains a reference for the algorithm implemented by URL generation.
-Most complex examples of URL generation in practice use Controllers or Razor Pages.
+Most complex examples of URL generation in practice use controllers or Razor Pages.
 See  [routing in controllers](xref:mvc/controllers/routing) for additional information.

 The URL generation process begins with a call to [LinkGenerator.GetPathByAddress](xref:Microsoft.AspNetCore.Routing.LinkGenerator.GetPathByAddress*) or a similar method.
 The method is provided with an address, a set of route values, and optionally information about the current request from `HttpContext`.